Mohamed-hesham100/Mohamed-hesham100/README.md

 - **Bachelor of Computer Science**
   Egyptian E-Learning University (EELU) – Tanta Branch
   📅 2023 – Present | 📚 2nd Year Student

----

-## 🚀 What I’m Working On

-- RESTful APIs using Django & Django REST Framework
-- Dynamic dashboards and admin panels
-- Payment integration (PayPal, Stripe)
-- Authentication systems using JWT & Token
-- Learning more about **Cloud (AWS)** and **DevOps tools**

----

-## 🧠 Fun Facts About Me

-- I love clean, minimal UI
-- I enjoy building real-world web apps from scratch
-- Constantly learning new tools & frameworks
-- I believe in **code readability** and **scalability**

----

-⭐ Feel free to check out my portfolio and reach out if you'd like to collaborate!